 "What I enjoyed about this was simple.
 It was a world.
 It was a world through the eyes of a young one, soon to be not-so-young--a world of discovery, beautiful and painful all at once."
 Nikkita Pierrottie, author of The Redford Files on The Waters of Nyra

 My work is a conglomeration of the literature I loved as a kid.
 Like many mixed-bags, it has trouble fitting into any one place.
 Some have called my books "for children" because my protagonists are animals.
 Other call it "crossover" because it speaks to the reader maturely.
-Most of my readers are adults who are nostalgic for the animal fiction they loved as children, but every so often I'll hear from a kid (and few things make me happier).
+Most of my readers are adults who are nostalgic for the animal fiction they loved as children, but every so often I'll hear from a young person (and few things make me happier).

 Never an ordinary dragon, Nyra grew up forbidden to breathe fire or fly.
 Like her mother before her, she has only known a life of enslavement, held in thrall by mountain dragons, which need Nyra’s ripening wings to secure hunting for the future.

 But at the cusp of her first flying lesson, new rumors whisper through the herd.
 Mother pursues friendships in forbidden places, blurring the succinct enemy line.
 In a whirlwind of realization, Nyra uncovers a secret in plain sight, one thought unknown to her enslavers and putting her at the focal point of rebellion should it come into play.